kovapatrik/homebridge-midea-platform/README.md

 * **Username** *(required)*: Email address / userid that you use to login to the Midea cloud service.
 * **Password** *(required)*: Password for Midea cloud service

 On clicking *Discover All Devices* the plugin sends a message to the broadcast address for the subnet of each network interface attached to the Homebridge server.
 Midea devices attached to the network will respond.
-Network discovery is repeated multiple times (currently 4 times at interval of 3 seconds between each).
+Network discovery is repeated multiple times (currently 4 times at interval of 2 seconds between each).
 At the end of the process details of all devices discovered are listed in the Settings window.
 From there, you can add new devices or update the *token/key* credentials for existing devices.
 You can then edit details for each device (for example change the name).

+If your Midea device is not connected to the same LAN subnet as your Homebridge server then you must manually add the IP addresses of each device before running discovery.
+Add a space- or comma-separated list of IP addresses to the entry field above the *Discover All devices* button.

 *You must click Save button* to update the Homebridge config.json file and restart the plugin.